Coastal Hazard Adaptation Strategy

 Why are we preparing for an 80 Cm rise in sea level when the archived Brisbane Bar data records show there has only been an - at most - 2.5 Cm rise in the last 35 years - most of which happened over a decade ago?
 How can a 2.5Cm rise over 35 years suddenly become an up to 80 Cm rise in the next 80 years?
 There is no currently observed Rising - and therefore certainly no accelerating - trend.
 Source: https://www.data.qld.gov.au/dataset/brisbane-bar-tide-gauge-archived-interval-recordings

-LuvRedands asked almost 4 years ago
+LuvRedands asked over 4 years ago

 Hi LuvRedands,